ratleyge/RiPath3/README.md

 ## Citation
-I am not a contributor to the iPath3 project, but if you use this package you should cite the original creators of the iPath3 package.
+I am not a contributor to the iPath3 project, but if you use this package you should cite the original creators.

 [Darzi Y et al.](https://doi.org/10.1093/nar/gky299) (2018) Nucleic Acids Res.
 46(W1): W510-W513 iPath3.0: interactive pathways explorer v3